-- 4. In situations involving both an Accused Student(s) (or a registered student organization) and a student(s) claiming to be the victim of another student's conduct, the records of the process and of the sanctions imposed, if any, shall be considered to be the education records of both the Accused Student(s) and the student(s) claiming to be the victim. - 5.
-The following sanctions may be imposed upon registered student organizations and/or members thereof: - a.
+- 4. Education records shall include any records of the disciplinary process involving any accused, registered student organization, and student claiming to be the victim of misconduct. - 5.
+The following sanctions may be imposed upon registered student organizations or members thereof: - a.
 Those sanctions listed above in Part II.G.1 above. - b.
 Loss of selected rights and privileges for a specified period of time. - c Deactivation.
-Loss of all privileges, including University recognition and/or registration, for a specified period of time.
+Loss of all privileges, including University recognition and registration, for a specified period of time.